MarkPearlCoZa/Blog_General/_posts/2016-09-05-Team-Metrics.md

 	- We are looking to focus on this area going forward and at some point measuring actual time to release, for now we are just going an a rough estimate.

+### Notes

+It is important to distinguish between metrics that are important to the team (and immediate group) vs. what stakeholders outside of the group:

+-   How confident are we that we are meeting our estimates on Epics? (ie. When will we be done?)
+-   How happy is there team?
+-   Anything else?

+When tracking velocity please make sure you do not track it on tasks, but rather stories.

+-   Epics: Large feature or sets of features
+-   Stories: A single discrete feature, increment of a feature, or feature iteration (or spike)
+-   Task: Analysis, investigation, design, development, test, research, document, etc.

+Present data:

+-   along with a story,
+-   with values over time,
+-   in a way that if it is compared it makes sense or in a way that it cannot be compared.

 ### Probing Questions

 - I would recommend this aas a great place to work